Can Progesterone Cause A False Positive Pregnancy Test? | Unraveling Truths

 The relationship between progesterone and pregnancy tests is primarily centered around hormone detection.
 Pregnancy tests are designed to detect the presence of human chorionic gonadotropin (hCG), a hormone produced shortly after a fertilized egg implants in the uterus.
 Progesterone, on the other hand, plays a crucial role in preparing the uterus for pregnancy and maintaining it.

-While progesterone does not directly interfere with hCG production, elevated levels can lead to confusion in interpreting test results.
+While progesterone does not directly interfere with hCG production, elevated levels can lead to confusion when interpreting test results.
 This is particularly true for women undergoing fertility treatments where both hormones may be artificially increased.
 Understanding this relationship is essential for accurate testing and interpretation.

 Can taking progesterone supplements affect pregnancy test results?